facebook pixel Skip to Main Content

 • Research – use primary sources (read, understand, and cite scientific literature) to develop questions that are innovative, novel, and creative; use the scientific method to answer these questions by constructing hypotheses and predictions, design experiments to test the hypotheses and predictions; monitor, record, and manage data; statistical analysis of the results; and conduct a critical analysis of the results.

-• Numeracy – mathematical ability is necessary in most fields, and it is important that all students maintain at least a rudimentary comprehension of numeracy.
+• Numeracy – mathematical ability is necessary in most fields, and all students must maintain at least a rudimentary comprehension of numeracy.

 • Computer literacy – typing speed and accuracy, text formatting, spreadsheet use, formal presentation construction, academic and professional use of search engines, email, and other types of software and web applications.